 The Group only transacts with regulated institutions on normal market terms which are trade date plus one to three days.
 The levels of amounts outstanding from brokers are regularly reviewed by the management.
 The duration of credit risk associated with the investment transactions is the period between the date the transaction took place, the trade date and the date the stock and cash are transferred, the settlement date.
 The level of risk during the period is the difference between the value of the original transaction and its replacement with a new transaction.
-The Group is mainly exposed to credit risk in respect of its interest bearing investments of USD 83.4m (2011: USD 82.5m).
-The Group's maximum credit risk exposure at 31 December 2012 is USD 99.0m (2011: USD 92.4m)
+The Group is mainly exposed to credit risk in respect of its interest bearing investments of USD 93.5m (2012: USD 83.4m).
+The Group's maximum credit risk exposure at 31 December 2013 is as follows: